“Enough is a feast.” – Buddhist Proverb

 If lowering trading costs is still the best argument for the umpteenth new exchange mechanism for a market landscape where retail players already play for free – and all the while one-by-one legendary traders like Louis Bacon and legendary investors like Leon Cooperman or maybe Jeffrey Vinik shutter their funds; and, some of the most sophisticated prop firms (that shall remain nameless, for now) lay off half their workforce(s); and the list of sell-side players exiting US equities continue to grow – then the message on the metaphorical billboard for this market should be quite clear, no?
 After all, in a capitalistic market structure where price discovery – rather than price generation – and capital formation are supposed to be the pillars, why has free trading become such a priority?

 Now, as I feel the tug of a much longer rant coming on, let me keep that powder dry for another day and instead work towards a close: Maybe a white hot debate about speed bumps and transaction taxes and other complexities is not the best path.
-Maybe there is page from the “keep it simple stupid” (KISS) playbook that would work better than the market complexities we have; the ones that seem to insist on being promoting further.
+Maybe there is a page from the “keep it simple stupid” (KISS) playbook that would work better than the market complexities we have; the ones that seem to insist on being promoted further.

 The Herfindahl-Hirschman Index (HHI) is a widely accepted measure of market concentration.
 It is currently used to measure counterparty concentration risks in OTC derivatives.
 Beyond that, the CFTC manages a “large trader reporting program” as a means to identify concentration levels in certain futures and options products.
 Maybe the Herfindahl index could be used in equity (and equity-linked) markets, as well.
 Not at the position or product class level, but at the macro listed inventory level.
 This way, enough diversity of counterparties is maintained to keep costs competitive, but more importantly, to prevent one or two players’ outright dominance.